Travel from Italy’s Tuscan heartland to its most famous stretch of southern coastline. Read here about taking the train from Rome to Salerno.

 Amenities on Trains from Florence to Salerno

 The Frecciarossa is the fastest AV train and has air-conditioned cars, individual power outlets, WIFI, 3g and 4g internet, and monitors listing travel information and news.
-Frecciarossa trains offer a number of classes with color-coded cars: Executive (brown, incl. meal service and station lounge); Business and Premium (blue and red, incl. snack, drink and choice of newspaper); and Standard (orange, incl. snack and drink service).
+Frecciarossa trains offer a number of classes with color-coded cars.
+Executive class is brown and includes meal service and a station lounge.
+Business and Premium classes are blue and red, offering passengers a snack, drink, and choice of newspaper.
+Finally, Standard class is orange, and includes snack and drink service.
 There is also a café car for all passengers.

-Frecciabianca, Frecciargento, and Intercity trains are less luxurious AV trains, slower and with fewer amenities than the Frecciarossa.
-These trains have air-conditioned 1st and 2nd class cars and individual power outlets.
+Frecciabianca, Frecciargento, and Intercity trains are less luxurious AV trains, because they are slower and offers fewer amenities compared to the Frecciarossa.
+These trains have air-conditioned 1st and 2nd class cars and individual power outlets at each seat.
 First-class tickets include a free drink and newspaper, and all trains offer either trolley service and/or a café car.

 Regionale trains may include 1st and 2nd class cars, or only 2nd class.
-Passengers are not required to reserve a seat, so can sit in any available seat on their class car.
-Regionale trains do not offer food service or a café car, and the air conditioning and power sockets are unreliable.
+Passengers are not required to reserve a seat, so you can sit in any available seat on your class car.
+Regionale trains do not offer food service or a café car, and the air conditioning and power sockets are not always functional.